Wake Forest University Department of Counseling

 • Students should ensure that clients have signed proper release forms, which include the notification that such recordings may be used for educational purposes.

-• Listen to your recording before giving it to your faculty supervisor.
+• Listen to your recording before giving it to your university supervisor.

 • All recordings should be accompanied by the Recording Review Form which can be found on Canvas.